R00tendo/awacs-scanner/README.md

 ## Functions
 * Genocide engine
 * Python module so you can make a tool yourself with the awacs_core
-* vulners api to search for exploits
+* Vulners api to search for exploits
-* searchsploit to search for exploits
+* SearchSploit to search for exploits
 * S3 Bucket discovery

 ## Installation